IntendaUK/opus-ui-example/README.md

 2. `npm i`
 3. `npm start`

+## Hot Reload
+Modifying JSON files while the application is open will cause relevant components to be re-mounted.

 ## Pure vs Hybrid
 By default, this example application renders a [pure Opus UI application](#pure-applications).